-The employer will have to weigh up whether it is considered more economical to insure the risk or to bear any loss which may arise.
+The employer will have to weigh up whether it is considered more economical to ensure the risk or to bear any loss which may arise.
 A common risk is an administrative error, such as paying a wrong benefit or paying a benefit to the wrong beneficiary.
-Such losses may often be trivial in amount but there is the possibility of larger amounts being at risk if, for example, the breach affects the benefits of a large number of members.
+Such losses may often be trivial in amount but there is the possibility of larger amounts being at risk if, for example, the breach affects the benefits of many members.